 Field-hunting tip

-Look in oxidized copper ore deposits country — that is the host setting where connellite typically forms.
+Look in oxidized copper ore deposits country, the host setting where connellite typically forms.
 If you start seeing cuprite, malachite, brochantite in float, you are in the right ground.
 Field specimens usually show a acicular or fibrous radial sprays, prismatic crystals habit, so train your eye for that shape before scanning the outcrop.